- Heartburn Slideshow: Foods to Eat, Foods to Avoid

 If treatment with a PPI has satisfactorily suppressed acid according to acid testing (or acid suppression has not been measured) and yet the symptoms have not improved, it is reasonable to conduct further testing as described above.
 Esophago-gastro-duodenoscopy, or EGD, (and, possibly, colonoscopy) would be the next consideration, probably with multiple biopsies of the stomach and duodenum (and colon if colonoscopy is done).
 Finally, small intestinal x-rays and an ultrasound examination of the gallbladder might be done.
 An abdominal ultrasound examination, CT scan, or MRI scan can exclude non-gastrointestinal diseases.
 Once appropriate testing has been completed, empiric trials of other drugs (for example, smooth muscle relaxants, psychotropic drugs, and promotility drugs) can be done.
 (An empiric trial of a drug is a trial that is not based on an understanding of the exact cause of the symptoms)

 If all of the appropriate testing reveals no disease that could be causing the symptoms and the dyspeptic symptoms have not responded to empiric treatments, other, more specialized tests should be considered.
-These tests include hydrogen breath testing to diagnose bacterial overgrowth of the small intestine, gastric emptying studies, EGG, small intestinal transit studies, and antro-duodenal motility and barostatic studies.
+These tests include hydrogen breath testing to diagnose bacterial overgrowth of the small intestine, gastric emptying studies, EGG, small intestinal transit studies, antro-duodenal motility and barostatic studies, and possibly capsule endoscopy.
 These specialized studies probably should be done at centers that have experience and expertise in diagnosing and treating functional diseases.